-Things changed in 1994 when the Labusquire family, descendants of Pierre Faure sold the estate to a partnership between three families headed by, Jacques Berrebi, Alain Laguillaumie and Dominique Hebard.
+Things changed in 1994 when the Labusquire family, descendants of Pierre Faure, sold the estate to a partnership between three families headed by; Jacques Berrebi, Alain Laguillaumie and Dominique Hebard.
 The new owners invested heavily in the vineyards, where they added terraces to their slopes.
 By the time September, 2012 rolled around, Chateau Bellefont Belcier, which had been offered for sale for years, was sold to Chinese investors.

-This sale marked the first purchase of a Bordeaux classified growth by a Chinese citizen.
-Chateau Bellefont Belcier was purchased by the Wang Songwei family from China.
+That sale marked the first purchase of a Bordeaux classified growth by a Chinese citizen.
+Chateau Bellefont Belcier was next purchased by the Wang Songwei family from China.
 The Wang family have interests in several industries, including extensive mineral rights.
 They also own Juxin Wine & Spirits.
 It is rumored that the price paid was over 2,000,000 Euros per hectare, which set a record for a Grand Cru Classe’ property at the time.
 Today, Emmanuel de Saint Salvy is the current director of Chateau Bellefont Belcier.

 Chateau Bellefont Belcier Vineyards, Terroir, Grapes, Winemaking

 The total amount of land owned by Bellefont Belcier is 20 hectares.
 However, only 12.5 hectares are cultivated with vines.
 The vineyards of Chateau Bellefont Belcier are planted to 70% Merlot, 20% Cabernet Franc and 10% Cabernet Sauvignon.
 The vines average 30 years of age.
 The vineyard is planted to a density of 7,200 vines per hectare.
-The property rests on the south facing Cote Pavie in Saint Emilion.
+The property rests on the south facing Cote Pavie slopes in Saint Emilion.
 It is situated not from Chateau Pavie and just east of Chateau Larcis Ducasse, which is its closest neighbor.
 Troplong Mondot, La Mondotte and Tertre Roteboeuf are also just around the corner.